David-Lor/VigoBus-TelegramBot/README.md

 ## Changelog

+- 0.1.2 - Support for Saved Stops and working command to list all of them
 - 0.1.1 - Inline keyboard markup with callback support for Refreshing Stop messages
 - 0.1.0 - Initial async version (basic Get Stop messages)